Book a Free Consultation

 Flexible work arrangements

-As an employee in Australia, you also have the right to request flexible working arrangements.
-These arrangements allow employees to make changes to their working hours, to change their existing location of work (if the employer has multiple offices), or even to change their pattern of work.
+Employees in Australia have the right to request flexible working arrangements.
+These arrangements may include changes to working hours, adjustments to the location of work (where the employer operates from multiple sites), or modifications to the employee’s work pattern.

 03